 Laser hair removal works by introducing high levels of laser energy into hair follicles beneath the skin’s surface.
-Laser energy travels below the skin’s surface and is guided by the dark colour within the hair.
+Laser energy travels below the skin’s surface and is guided by the dark colour of the hair.
 When it reaches the follicle heat causes a strong thermal reaction.
 This heat destroys the interconnecting cells that help hairs grow.

 To reach the follicle which is located beneath the skin’s surface, the laser relies upon dark pigment.
 It uses this pigment as a target.
-That is why laser doesn’t work on light colored hair.
+That is why laser doesn’t work on light-colored hair.
 If their is no pigment the laser has no target.

 How we treat pale skin safely with laser hair removal